lukefitzwolfgang/icatproject/ops/icat42/test42/readme.txt

 There is no limit to the number of _properties files.
 Three are provided as examples.
 The user can create additional _properties files and give them names which indicate their content; for example a file called esrf_properties may contain the properties which are required to connect to esrf.

 Depending on the local firewall, it may be necessary to change the file test_one.sh to pass the address of the local proxy server.
-There is a commented out example of this test_one.sh.
+There is a commented out example of this in test_one.sh.

 If the remote host is using a non standard certificate on a secure protocol, it may be necessary to tell the java virtual machine to trust the host.
 This is described in the next section.